MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/configure-time-out-values-for-crawler-connections.md

   - In the **Connection time (in seconds)** text box, type the number of seconds that you want the crawler to wait when it attempts to connect to a content repository.
 The default value is 60 seconds.

-  - In the **Request acknowledgement time (in seconds)** text box, type the number of seconds that you want the crawler to wait for a content repository to respond to a connection attempt.
+  - In the **Request acknowledgment time (in seconds)** text box, type the number of seconds that you want the crawler to wait for a content repository to respond to a connection attempt.
 The default value is 60 seconds.

   - Click **OK**.